No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Lost Cities is a simple, two-player card game and one of the older games on the list.
 Don’t let that scare you off, though, this game is still a ton of fun!
 Easy to pick up and play and tailor-made for two players, Lost Cities is brimming with adventure and exploratory joy that only comes from making an amazing new discovery.

-Points are awarded based on how far the explorers make it along their paths.
+Points are awarded based on how far the players make it along their paths.
 Each step earns more points than the one before it, and the first three steps earn negative points.
 Along the way, players can increase points by finding artifacts, victory points, and shortcuts forward.
 The player with the most points at the end of the game wins!
 (There’s a shocker.)

 - Two explorers embark on research journeys to remote corners of...